 How to become a Counselor in Arkansas

 Below are basic guidelines for those wishing to earn their counseling certification in Arkansas.
-Most requirements such as earning your Master's degree, completing 3000 hours of supervised experience and passing the NCE examination have been and will continue to be mandatory in the Alaska counseling licensure process.
+Most of these requirements, such as earning your Master’s degree, completing 3000 hours of supervised experience and passing the NCE examination, are likely to continue to be mandatory in the Alaska counseling licensure process.
 However, it is wise to contact the Arkansas State Board of Examiners in Counseling at (870) 901-7055 to make sure you are on the right track.

 Well, congratulations for being motivated!
-You will find doing this kind of career research early on will serve you well.
-There are two main steps you should take in order to best set yourself up for success as an Arkansas Counselor.
-1.)
-Begin working on your higher education.
-Contact schools offering associate or bachelor degree programs.
-2.)
-Learn where and in what context you can begin gaining experience in a counseling like environment.
+Doing this kind of career research early can pay off in a big way later.
+There are two main steps you should consider in order to set yourself up for success as an Arkansas counselor:

 Click on the links below to browse schools offering programs you are currently qualified to begin!